Upcoming shows and special events planned for January- check out the news from Cape Ann Museum. Become a member!

 Cape Ann Wellness

-- Free Streaming Nia and Restorative Yoga Classes via Zoom with Linda for the Week of Jan.
-11th Current routine, The Beatles!
+- Free Streaming Nia and Restorative Yoga Classes via Zoom with Linda for the Week of June 21st

-- Free Streaming Nia and Restorative Yoga Classes via Zoom with Linda for the Week of Jan.
-4th New routine, The Beatles!
+- Free Streaming Nia and Restorative Yoga Classes via Zoom with Linda for the Week of June 14th

 Click the map to go interactive, zoom in, get directions from wherever you are, see descriptions and more.
 If you know of a joint I don’t have listed once you check out the map, let me know and I’ll add it!